goat-farm/thefarm/README.md

-#Howdy & welcome to the goat farm!
+Howdy & welcome to the goat farm!

-Super happy you found this weird little place.
+TLDR -- super happy you found this weird little place.
 Please drop an intro on the Rising Stars page and check out our Barnyard Rules.

 Rising Stars is THE place to find your friends.
 Think of this post as a way to raise up that freak flag, watch it fly, and get inspired by everyone in the herd.
 RULEZ: keep it simple, you silly goose! let's start with nouns & adjectives (you know... people, places, things, and sprinkle in a little love).